ksunhokim123/shower-server/README.md

 <img src="screenshot.png"/>

 # Brief explanantion
- - **server** directory includes a back-end server made with go.
+ - **/*.go** is a back-end server.
 It supports recieving data from clients(atom pugin) and provides an api for administration.
- - **client** directory includes an administration client made with typescript which supports monitoring clients connected to the server.
+ - **public** directory includes an administration client made with typescript which supports monitoring clients connected to the server.

 # Running the server

-## The Docker way
+## Docker way

 ### Prerequisites
  - docker